About This Guide

 - A minimum of the equivalent £1890 (~ $3245 as of June 2017) in your bank account

 - Not currently in the UK

-You can apply for this visa if you are not in Canada, as long as you have been in that country for at least six months with a long-term visa and there is a UK Border Agency where you can have a biometric appointment.
+You can apply for this visa if you are not in Canada, as long as you are legally allowed to stay in that country for more than six months and there is a UK Border Agency where you can have a biometric appointment.
 For example, you are in Australia on the working holiday scheme for one year, then you may apply from Australia and attend your biometric appointment in Sydney.

 How to Apply for the UK Youth Mobility Visa in Canada

 This Official Guidance Document will give you information on all of the requirements for your documents as well as the limitations on the work you may do.
 Read it twice, if not three times.